michael2012z/BitBible/markdown/KJV/files/Dan.md

 26. And whereas they commanded to leave the stump of the tree roots; thy kingdom shall be sure unto thee, after that thou shalt have known that the heavens do rule.

-27. Wherefore, O king, let my counsel be acceptable unto thee, and break off thy sins by righteousness, and thine iniquities by shewing mercy to the poor; if it may be a lengthening of thy tranquillity.a lengthening…: or, an healing of thine error
+27. Wherefore, O king, let my counsel be acceptable unto thee, and break off thy sins by righteousness, and thine iniquities by shewing mercy to the poor; if it may be a lengthening of thy tranquillity.

 28. All this came upon the king Nebuchadnezzar.

-29. At the end of twelve months he walked in the palace of the kingdom of Babylon.in: or, upon
+29. At the end of twelve months he walked in the palace of the kingdom of Babylon.

 30. The king spake, and said, Is not this great Babylon, that I have built for the house of the kingdom by the might of my power, and for the honour of my majesty?